 - Pamela Weaver

 Occasionally the CFS Committee puts together a newsletter with information about the Society’s activities and about film culture more generally.
-Last season’s edition is available as a PDF.
+One old edition is available as a PDF.